lamarojas/Modeling_Economic_Resilience/README.md

-# Modern Economic Resilience: Predicting National Economic Stability During Global Shocks
+# Modeling Economic Resilience and Systemic Vulnerability
-### A Machine Learning Approach
+### A Machine Learning Exploration of Economic Stability and the Limits of Growth
-#### Predicting Economic Growth Stability with 99.8% Accuracy

 ## Project Overview
-This repository contains a machine learning approach to predicting economic stability that achieves 99.8% accuracy in forecasting economic growth stability patterns.
-Our methodology seeks to transform economic crisis management from reactive response to proactive prevention.
+This repository presents a data-driven approach to understanding economic resilience — the ability of national economies to sustain stability and well-being during major global shocks.
+Using machine learning models trained on historical and contemporary macroeconomic data, the project predicts economic stability patterns with high accuracy while critically examining how growth-centric systems generate systemic fragility.

+Rather than celebrating prediction as an end in itself, the project uses it as a tool for reflection:
+- to map the limits of GDP-based analysis,
+- to compare structural vulnerabilities across countries, and
+- to open space for alternative frameworks of resilience rooted in post-growth and degrowth economics.

+Our long-term aim is to move from predicting instability to rethinking the economic architectures that create it.

 ### Key Achievement
 - R² = 0.998: accuracy for economic growth stability